School of Humanities

 - Minors in English literature, ethics, history, interpreting studies, ministry, philosophy, political science, religious studies, Spanish, sustainability, and many more!

-- Certificates in community interpreting and French.
+- Certificate in community interpreting.

 - Faculty members who are dedicated to helping students develop their critical thinking, analysis, logic, communication and research skills.

 - Preparation for a broad range of graduate school programs including English, law, library science, education, history, philosophy, Spanish, and Christian counseling or seminary degrees.

 - Opportunities to work with faculty mentors to develop and present undergraduate research.

 - Annual Humanities Scholarship Competition, with a total of $9,750 in awards to students pursuing an undergraduate major in the humanities.

 - Alumni accepted into graduate programs, or with successful careers in law, public service, non-profits, public relations, writing and publishing.